hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

                                                                  `-------------------`------------   These fields may differ, so we need to set `"artifactory_local_oci_repository": config.ParameterAsIdentifier("key"),` in `ExternalNameConfigs` variable
         ```

-8. Create folder and add custom configuration to `config/` folder for Artifactory resource(s) and remove `null` resource
+8. Create a folder and add custom configuration to the `config/` folder for Artifactory resource(s).
+Remove the `null` resource as it is included in the template for demonstration purposes and does not apply to the Artifactory provider.
+Keeping it may lead to unnecessary clutter or errors during the build process.

     > [!NOTE]
     > More details are in [Generating a Crossplane provider](https://github.com/crossplane/upjet/blob/main/docs/generating-a-provider.md)